rontiff/yahoo_finance_stock_scrap/README.md

 Yahoo Finance Top 25 Daily Stock Scraper

 Description:
-This Python project utilizes the Splinter and BeautifulSoup libraries to scrape the daily top 25 stock gainers from Yahoo Finance's website.
+This Python project utilizes the Splinter and BeautifulSoup libraries to scrape the daily top 25 stock gainers and loser from Yahoo Finance's website.
 The scraped data is then saved into a CSV file for further analysis or usage.

 Dependencies:
 Python 3.x